AdobeDocs/experience-manager-screens.en/help/user-guide/offline-channels.md

 1. Open `https://localhost:4502/libs/cq/contentsync/content/console.html`
 1. Select your config in the list
-1. Click Clear Cache
+1. Select Clear Cache
-1. Click Update Cache
+1. Select Update Cache
-1. Click Download Full
+1. Select Download Full
 1. Extract the zip file
 1. Start a local server in the extracted folder
 1. Open your start page and check your app status